sorbet/sorbet/website/blog/2019-05-16-state-of-sorbet-may-2019.md

 - Sourcegraph has built a code exploration browser plugin for GitHub and used Sorbet as one of their integrations.

-In addition to code and tool contributions we’ve had many fruitful conversations that helped shape our thinking.
+In addition to code and tool contributions we've had many fruitful conversations that helped shape our thinking.
 Our thanks go out to [@soutaro], author of Steep;
 [@mame], who is working on a Type profiler; and of course our favorite BDFL [@matz].